uhh-lt/par4Acad/README.md

                         --serialize_output SERIALIZE_OUTPUT
 ```
 This would compile the keyword list based on the COCA criteria - retain those phrases that occur at least 50% more frequently in the academic portion of the corpora than would otherwise be expected.
 In other words, the ratio of the academic frequency of a term to it is non-academic frequency should be 1.50 or higher.

+## Dataset for Informal Word Identification (IWI) and Paraphrasing Components

+Wed derive our dataset from a lexical substitution dataset called Concepts In Context ([CoInCo](https://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/coinco.html)).
+The CoInCo dataset is an All-Words lexical substitution dataset, where all the words that could be substituted are manually annotated.
+A total of 1,608 train and 866 test sentences are compiled out of 2,474 sentenecs from the CoInCo dataset.

+We automatically generated an IWI dataset as follows.
+For each non-academic target word, we determine if the substitution candidate includes atleast one academic word.
+If so, it is labelled as **informal**, otherwise it is labelled as **formal**.
+All academic target words and all words without substitution candidates are labelled **formal**.

+To generate **non-academic** to **academic** word pairs for paraphrasing we have included only those word pairs that where 1) the target word is non-academic, 2) the substitution candidate is academic, 3) the target word has higher word frequency than the substitute candidate in our academic resources.
+The dataset is prepared with 4 candidates for each informal target, where 2 candidates are academic and 2 candidates are non-academic.
+When we do not have appropriate candidates we extract further candidates from WordNet and PPDB.

+## Informal Word Identification (IWI) Model

+We have trained a few [classfiers](IWI.ipynb) provided by scikit-learn with the following features:

+1. **Word Frequency** : We use the word frequencies 1) in [Beatiful Data](https://norvig.com/ngrams/) 2) in [COCA](https://www.english-corpora.org/coca/) general list 3) in [ACL anthology](https://acl-arc.comp.nus.edu.sg/) corpus.

+2. **Word Embedding** : We have used [GloVe](https://nlp.stanford.edu/projects/glove/) to compute the cosine similarity between the word and the sentence.
+We also explore the option of using Euclidean distance between the word and the sentence while training the classifier.

+3. **Part of Speech (POS) Tag and Word Level features** : We have used the word length and the number of vowels as features while training the classifier.

+## Paraphrase Ranking Model

+In order to rank the best candidates for academic rewriting, we have followed the learning to rank approach where the candidates are ranked baed on relevance score.
+The number of annotators selecting the given candidate is considered as the relevance score.
+The deep learning model provided by [tensorflow/ranking](https://github.com/tensorflow/ranking) is used o build the paraphrase ranking model.